checkymander/Empire-Modules/README.md

 # Empire-Modules
-Empire modules I'm developing to learn more about Mac OSX Privilege Escalation and working with Empire in general.
+Empire modules I'm developing to learn more about Mac OSX Privilege Escalation and working with Empire.